-Public Satisfaction Survey - In 2013, the State Court Administrative Office ("SCAO") required all state courts to conduct a Public Satisfaction Survey.
-The Court conducted a survey on November 4, 2013, asking court users to rate the Court in various respects.
-We received overwhelmingly positive results.
-For example, over 90% of court users "strongly agreed" or "agreed" that they were treated with courtesy and respect.
-Nearly 90% "strongly agreed" or "agreed" that they were able to handle their court business in a reasonable amount of time.
-Over 80% felt that the judges and magistrates treated all parties with courtesy and respect, had the information necessary to make a decision in their case, and explained what was happening and what would happen next in their case.
+Public Satisfaction Survey - In 2014, the State Court Administrative Office ("SCAO") required all state courts to conduct a second annual Public Satisfaction Survey.
+The Court conducted a survey over three days in November, 2014, asking court users to rate the Court in various respects.
+The results were overwhelmingly positive.
+For example, 94% of court users "strongly agreed" or "agreed" that they were treated with courtesy and respect by staff.
+Over 88% "strongly agreed" or "agreed" that they were able to handle their court business in a reasonable amount of time.
+Over 91% felt that the judges and magistrates treated all parties with courtesy and respect.
+We believe that these survey results demonstrate our success in striving to ensure that all individuals coming into this Court are treated with courtesy and respect, and that all court users are able to conduct their court business in an efficient manner.

-Small Claims Mediation Program - The Court continues to provide Small Claims Mediation to assist the Court and the public in resolving small claims disputes.
+Mediation Program - The Court continues to use mediation as a method of resolving cases.
 Unlike litigation, where one party wins and one loses, mediation helps parties reach their own mutually satisfactory resolution in a non-adversarial manner.
 The Court uses trained community volunteers from the Oakland Mediation Center to provide mediation services.
 The 46th District Court's Mediation Program has been a model for other courts across the state.
-In 2013, the Oakland Mediation Center handled 299 small claims cases and resolved 142, or 47% of them.
+The Court uses mediation in nearly all small claims cases, and in general civil cases where one or both parties are not represented by an attorney.
+In 2014, the Oakland Mediation Center mediated 272 small claims cases and resolved 105, or 39% of them.
+In addition, 198 general civil cases were mediated, and 57 were resolved, a resolution rate of 29%.